Aberdeen High School (Washington)

 J. M. Weatherwax High School, commonly referred to as Aberdeen High School, is a four-year public high school located in Aberdeen, Washington, the flagship of the Aberdeen School District.
 The AHS mascot is the Bobcat.

 Demographics

 As of the 2012–2013 school year, there were 868-926 students enrolled, 52.3% of which were male, and 47.7% female.
 65.2% of the students were White, 22.6% Hispanic/Latino, 3.8% American Indian, 6.2% Asian-American, and 0.8% African American.
 There were 52 classroom teachers, for an average of 16.7 students per teacher in May 2013.

 Sports

 Aberdeen competes in WIAA Class 2A, and is a member of the Evergreen Conference in District Four.
-The following sports are offered:
+School sponsored sports include; Football, Baseball, Basketball, Soccer, Wrestling, Tennis, Cross Country, Track and Field, Golf, Swimming, Fastpitch, Volleyball, and girls Bowling.